 I stated the obvious in a recent searchSecurity column entitled E-mail security: Defending the server.
 The #1 Internet application is e-mail.
 We all have it.
 Many of us require it for business.
-And those
+And those who do, must get to e-mail when on the outside of the physical perimeter of the enterprise.

 We need to access it from home, customer sites, hotels and airports... from anywhere at anytime.
 The question before us is not whether we should allow it.
 The question is how to allow it with an eye toward maximizing security.Vulnerabilities